stephentcannon/sessie/README.md

 How to Use
 ------------
-copy the lowest level sessie directory to your meteor packages directory in your project directory meteor add sessie create a /client/config-sessie-client.js
+copy the sessie directory to your meteor packages directory in your project directory meteor add sessie create a /client/config-sessie-client.js